shaik-rehna/Anomaly-Detection-in-Pedestrian-Surveillance-Videos/README.md

 * **High velocity**

   Track object motion over frames using DeepSORT.
-If speed exceeds a set threshold → mark as anomaly.
+If speed exceeds a set threshold → mark as anomaly

   Object like bicycle, truck → mark as anomaly

 * **New/reappearing objects**